 Some people argue that the unsaved will not hear the trumpet blast or the shout of command and, therefore, it will occur as a "thief in the night" to them.
-However, this is arguing from absence of information and is based on speculation, since there is absolutely no Scriptural support for this.
-There is, however, Scriptural support for people hearing the sounds and not understanding or comprehending them.
+However, this is arguing from silence (Latin: argumentum ex silentio) and is based on speculation, since there is absolutely no scriptural support for this.
+There is, however, scriptural support for people hearing the sound of the Lord's voice and not understanding or comprehending it

-When Saul (Paul) was confronted by our Lord on the road to Damascus, we read in Acts that: The men who were traveling with him stood speechless, hearing the voice but seeing no one.
+When Saul (Paul) was confronted by our Lord on the road to Damascus, we read in Acts that:

+The men who were traveling with him stood speechless, hearing the voice but seeing no one.
 (Acts 9:7)